Jinger Duggar Shares Pregnancy Tips & Tricks In Instagram Update

 Jinger and Jeremy are currently living in Los Angeles, California as Jeremy attends the Master’s Seminary to further his career as a pastor.
 They are thousands of miles away from family and friends, and Jinger — who has always had her extended Duggar clan by her side while growing up in Arkansas — has had to adjust to a new normal as she raises her children without any assistance.

-Fans of the reality television star shared their feelings regarding Jinger’s thoughts about taking this time to carve out moments for herself to reflect, stay healthy and enjoy these last few months before her second daughter is born.
+Fans of the reality television star shared their feelings regarding Jinger’s thoughts about carving out moments for herself to reflect, stay healthy and enjoy these last few months before her second daughter is born.

 “And don’t beat yourself up if you don’t meet those goals.
 Tomorrow is another day,” said one follower.